micouy/micouy.github.io/content/drag-and-drop-in-vr-with-lovr.md

 If you use a temporary vector during another frame, you'll get an error saying `'Attempt to use a temporary vector from a previous frame'`.
 </details>

-No we need to detect whether the hand was touching the cube while the grab event fired.
+Now we need to detect whether the hand was touching the cube while the grab event fired.

 We'll add an `isActive` property to each box...